NEWThe valueIQ MCP Server is live. Connect Claude, Cursor, and ChatGPT to your value intelligence engine.Get started →

 An executive-ready value case, specific to this deal.

 Not a generic template with your company name dropped in.
-A value model built from the specific context of your account: their revenue, their team size, their current process, their pain.
+A value case built from the specific context of your account: their revenue, their team size, their current process, their pain.
 With cited value drivers, risk-adjusted assumptions, and a payback period that holds up under finance scrutiny.
 The kind of output that signals to the economic buyer's finance team that the numbers were not reverse-engineered to justify the price.

 That signal matters more than most AEs realize.
 A seller-built spreadsheet sits near the bottom of every finance team's trust ladder.
 They read it as the vendor making its own case look good.
 A valueIQ value case is built to sit above that.
 Assumptions are transparent and inspectable.
-The methodology is documented.
+The value methodology is documented.
 The buyer can challenge the numbers and co-own them.
 That is what moves deals at the budget stage.

 Competitor pricing analysis, ready before the negotiation.